Flu

 Flumadine Dosage

-The recommended Flumadine dosage for treating or preventing the flu in adults is 100 mg twice daily.
-For preventing the flu in children ages 10 and over, the adult dosage is recommended.
-For children one to nine years old, Flumadine dosing is determined by the child's weight.
-The recommended dose is 5 mg per kg of body weight once a day.
+The recommended Flumadine dosage for treating the flu in adults is 100 mg twice daily.
+For preventing the flu in people age 10 and over, the same dosage is recommended.
+A lower dosage is typically recommended for people with kidney failure or severe liver disease, as well as people who live in nursing homes.

 The dose of Flumadine® (rimantadine hydrochloride) that your healthcare provider recommends will vary depending on a number of factors, including: